MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 **Setting** | **Requirement** | **Description**
 --- | --- |---
 **ClientSecurityGroup** | Required | Name of the security group that you created, containing network controller client accounts.
 **DiagnosticLogShare** | Optional | File share location where the diagnostic logs will be periodically uploaded.
-If this is not provided, the logs are stored locally on each node.
+If this isn't provided, the logs are stored locally on each node.
 **DiagnosticLogShareUsername** | Optional | Full user name (including domain name) for an account that has access permissions to the diagnostic log share.
 In the format: [domain]\\[username].
 **DiagnosticLogSharePassword** | Optional | The password for the account specified in the DiagnosticLogShareUsername parameter.
-**LocalAdmin** | Required | Select a Run as account in your environment, which will be used as the local administrator on the network controller virtual machines.<br><br> **Note**: while creating Run as accounts, uncheck the **validate domain credentials option** if you are creating a local account.<br><br> User name should be .\Administrator (create it if it doesn't exist).
+**LocalAdmin** | Required | Select a Run as account in your environment, which will be used as the local administrator on the network controller virtual machines.<br><br> **Note**: while creating Run as accounts, uncheck the **validate domain credentials option** if you're creating a local account.<br><br> User name should be .\Administrator (create it if it doesn't exist).
 **Management** | Required | Select the management logical network you created earlier.
-**MgmtDomainAccount** | Required | Select a Run as account in your environment which will be used to prepare the network controller.
+**MgmtDomainAccount** | Required | Select a Run as account in your environment, which will be used to prepare the network controller.
 This user must be a member of the management security group, specified below, which has privileges to manage the network controller.
 **MgmtDomainAccountName** | Required | This must be the full user name (including domain name) of the Run as account mapped to MgmtDomainAccount.<br><br> The domain user name will be added to the Administrators group during deployment.
 **MgmtDomainAccountPassword** | Required | Password for the management Run as account mapped to MgmtDomainAccount.
 **MgmtDomainFQDN** | Required | FQDN for the Active directory domain that the network controller virtual machines will join.